polkadot-developers/substrate-docs/content/md/en/docs/tutorials/build-application-logic/add-a-pallet.md

 - See changes to the runtime by interacting with the new pallet using the front-end template.

-## Add the Nicks pallet dependencies
+## Add the Lottery pallet dependencies

 Before you can use a new pallet, you must add some information about it to the configuration file that the compiler uses to build the runtime binary.